msamgan/laravel-env-keys-checker/README.md

 composer require msamgan/laravel-env-keys-checker --dev
 ```

+To configure that package, you can add environment variables to your `.env` files.
+See the [config file](config/env-keys-checker.php) for details.

-You can publish the config file with (recommended):
+If you prefer, you can also publish the config file with:
 ```bash
 php artisan vendor:publish --tag="env-keys-checker-config"
 ```